pterodactyl/documentation/panel/1.0/troubleshooting.md

 * When running Wings and the Panel on separate VM's using the same adapter make sure the VM's can connect to each other.
 Promiscuous mode might be needed.

+### Specific Network Errors
+* If your panel is not connecting due to a CORS error, navigate to your wings config file (usually at `/etc/pterodactyl/config.yml`) and add your panel FQDN to the array of allowed origins (allowed_origins: [])

 ## Invalid MAC Exception
 ::: warning
 This error should never happen if you correctly follow our installation and upgrade guides.
 The only time we have